Top 3 Intermittent Fasting Myths

 Myth #1: Fasting = Starvation

 Fasting has NOTHING to do with starvation.
 It’s about giving your body what it needs when it needs it.
 Starvation is not a good thing!
-It occurs when you run out of stored body fat (sub 4%) to use as energy and starts to cannibalise muscle and vital organs in order to survive.
+It occurs when you run out of stored body fat (sub 4%) to use as energy and you start to cannibalise muscle and vital organs in order to survive.

 The human body has evolved to survive episodic periods without food.
 Fat is stored energy and muscle is functional tissue.
 Fat is burned first.
 The last thing your body wants to do is start breaking down muscle – it needs it to catch its next meal!